Utah: Moab Arches and Canyonlands

 Rolling hills with some longer climbs.
 Moderate to advanced cycling level.

-6 nights lodging, 6 breakfasts, 5 picnic and sack lunches, 5 dinners, snacks, float trip, detailed cue sheets, van support & trained guides.
+6 nights lodging, 6 breakfasts, 5 picnic and sack lunches, 5 dinners, snacks, float trip, guided hike, detailed cue sheets, van support & trained guides.

 Fly in and out of Moab, Utah.
 Or consider flying into Grand Junction, CO or Salt Lake City, UT, and then taking a commercial shuttle or renting a car and driving to Moab.

 "The hotel was excellent.
 Rooms were huge and well appointed.
 The website does not do the hotel justice - much nicer than I expected!"

 DAY 1: We meet in Moab, Utah, for a bike fitting at 3:00pm for those renting bicycles.
 We stay in the center of Moab.
 If you arrive early, walk down Main Street to explore the outdoor stores, bakeries and bike shops.
 We’ll have an orientation at 5:30pm, followed by a welcome dinner.

 DAY 2: Our first day of riding takes us south along the Colorado River.
 We’ll bike past soaring red rock cliffs, petroglyph panels and dinosaur tracks.
 After our picnic lunch, you can see the famous Bow Tie – a pothole arch on the edge of a cliff rim, and Corona – a handle arch seemingly carved from the sandstone.
 It is some spectacular scenery.
 41 miles.